-Role of the board of trustees in school property projects
+Role of the board in school property projects

 - Project management forms

-If your project does not require building consent, you can use a non-professional project manager (such as a board member or your caretaker), but you must still follow the Ministry’s project management requirements.
+You can use a non-professional project manager (e.g. board member or caretaker).
+You are still required to follow the Ministry’s project management requirements.

 Level of involvement of board and project manager across a project’s phases

 Designing learning environments and spaces will not just be part of your long term property plan.
 Maintenance, refurbishment projects, and other school property projects will require you to think about how the social, pedagogical and physical elements align in service of positive educational outcomes.

 Many of these forms are the responsibility of the project manager, however if you are managing small projects yourself you will need to complete them.

 Also see the forms that must be completed in a procurement process.

 The relevant standards for school property work include the following.